-Healthy Baked Tilapia with Black Bean Salsa is a flavorful, quick and effortless recipe that is perfect both for busy weeknights and for summer occasions.
+Baked Lemon Pepper Tilapia Fillets make a flavorful, quick and effortless recipe that is perfect both for busy weeknights and for summer occasions.

-If you ever ask me whether I have a back pocket recipe for unexpected guests, here it is: This Healthy Baked Tilapia with Black Bean Salsa.
+If you ever ask me whether I have a back pocket recipe for unexpected guests, here it is: Healthy baked tilapia with lemon and pepper.
 It is ready in minutes and doesn’t require any effort at all.
 As it is oven baked, you don’t have to clean the whole kitchen, no mess of frying.
 With the dressing I use when baking, nobody misses fried fish.

 Did I tell you how easy it is to make this recipe?
-I covered the tilapia fillets with an olive oil and lime dressing which gives them a nice fresh flavor and keeps them moist.
-I can’t think of anything worse than a dry fish, so olive oil and lime juice are great to prevent the fish from drying.
+I covered the tilapia fillets with an olive oil and lemon dressing which gives them a nice fresh flavor and keeps them moist.
 Unlike most of the fish recipes around the web that call for butter, this one was made with olive oil, which is undoubtedly healthier with less calories, yet just as tasty.
 Finally, to give the fish some more flavors, I added garlic powder and black pepper in the dressing.
 As a result, the flavors on the fish matched perfectly with the black bean salsa.

-Seriously, this has been our ultimate fish recipe for a long time because whoever eats it feels pleased.
+Seriously, this baked lemon pepper tilapia has been our ultimate fish recipe for a long time because whoever eats it feels pleased.
 I mean no recipe can go wrong with this super compatible lean white fish, so it’s a good idea to store some in the freezer for later use.

 What I love about tilapia is that it is a very low-fat fish with lots of health benefits and can be paired with various foods depending on your taste.

-I made an easy black bean salsa that is packed with summer flavors to serve with this oven baked tilapia.
-Some more healthy stuff on my healthy baked tilapia.
+I made an easy black bean salsa that is packed with summer flavors to serve with this oven baked lemon pepper tilapia.
+Some more healthy stuff on my healthy baked tilapia fillets.
 Black beans paired with corn, avocado and tomatoes look great when served on the tilapia fillets.
 Lime, garlic and red onion are must in a good salsa recipe for me and this one is not an exception.
 Adding jalapeno pepper takes this refreshing salad to the next level.

 ● My tilapia fillets were large, so I cooked them for 10-11 minutes and they were nicely flaky.
 If yours are thinner, cook them a minute or two less.